SatrioHalim/fullstack/README.md

 # Fullstack Development
-This repo is one of many path to become fullstack development
+This repo is one of many path to become fullstack developer